Mafx00/3D-Model-AI-Speaker/README.md

 * Currently, function calls to OpenAI are immediately acknowledged as successful without waiting for actual execution and confirmation from Unity.
 * Must hide api key for OpenAI Whisper
 * The times tips should have a timeout, at the moment they run continuosly in the background until the app is shut down
+* Microphone input not connecting to app on webGL (editor and .exe work great)